What is first-degree murder?

 Consequences of Colorado first degree murder

-And if the victim is a peace officer, firefighter, or emergency medical services provider engaged in the performance of his or her duties, you cannot legally be granted parole (other than by a governor's pardon).
+And if the victim is a peace officer, firefighter, or emergency medical services provider engaged in the performance of his or her duties, you cannot legally be granted parole (other than by a Colorado governor's pardon).

 What should I do if I am charged with first-degree murder?

-If you or someone you know if charged with Colorado murder in the first degree, it is imperative you retain an experienced lawyer right away.
+If you or someone you know is charged with Colorado murder in the first degree, it is imperative you retain an experienced lawyer right away.
 The best Colorado criminal defense lawyers will protect your rights and start looking immediately for evidence that: